 10 Things You Didn’t Know About Police Drummer Stewart Copeland

 Police drummer Stewart Copeland is an artist in multiple senses of the word.
-Along with Sting and Andy Summers, Copeland was responsible for some of rock's greatest hits, but he's also produced a lot of music outside of the Police.
-On his 59th birthday today (July 16), here are 10 Things You Didn't Know About Stewart Copeland:
+Along with Sting and Andy Summers, Copeland was responsible for some of rock’s greatest hits, but he’s also produced a lot of music outside of the Police.
+Here are 10 things you didn’t know about Stewart Copeland.

 He’s a bit of a film buff.